← Back to Library

 The gentle creator.
 Shí Shén is the output of the self expressed through joy — art, cooking, teaching, nurturing.
 It is talent deployed without agenda, creativity for its own sake.
 The happiest star in the Bazi system.

-Career Archetype
+Career Reference

-Chefs, artists, kindergarten teachers, content creators, therapists.
+Chefs, artists, early-childhood educators, content creators, care-oriented mentors.

 Psychological Pattern